-In the case of the Professional Practice programme in the School of Film and TV Studies, a substantial part of the thesis may be creative, or film archival / curatorial, or film educational in content.
-This will be represented in the thesis submission by a substantial dossier of practical film and / or video and / or transmedia work, presented in an appropriate, accessible and enduring format.
+- 5.2 In the case of the Creative and Critical Writing programme in the School of Literature, Drama and Creative Writing a substantial part of the candidate's thesis shall be an original literary text of high standard written specifically for the degree.
+In the remaining part of the thesis, which shall normally be between 20,000 and 50,000 words in length, and in the examination, the candidate is required to show a critical understanding of the creative process, and of the relationship between the original literary text submitted and contemporary or traditional achievements in the genre. - 5.3 In the case of the Professional Practice programme in the School of Art, Media and American Studies, a substantial part of the thesis may be archival / curatorial, educational or creative in content.
+This will be represented in the thesis submission by a substantial dossier of practical work presented in an appropriate, accessible and enduring format.
 This will be analysed in and complemented by a written commentary, normally of between 40,000 and 50,000 words.
-The purpose of the commentary is to show a critical understanding of professional practice, to set the material in the dossier in a broader historical and theoretical framework, including the context of the film and TV industry and media marketplace, and draw attention to its originality and utility.

-In the case of the Musical Composition programme in the School of Music the candidate's thesis shall be in the form of a substantial portfolio of original compositions written specifically for the degree, together with an appropriate written commentary of 15,000-65,000 words in length.
+The purpose of the commentary is to show a critical understanding of professional practice, to set the material in the dossier in a broader historical and theoretical framework, and to draw attention to its originality and utility. - 5.4 In the case of the Musical Composition programme in the School of Music the candidate's thesis shall be in the form of a substantial portfolio of original compositions written specifically for the degree, together with an appropriate written commentary of 15,000-65,000 words in length.
 The compositions shall show coherence and originality in invention as well as in the treatment of musical techniques.
 The written commentary shall discuss the structure of each of the compositions and provide an exposition of the creative process.
 In the written commentary, and in the examination, the candidate is required to show a critical understanding of the relationship of the submitted compositions to contemporary musical thought.

-In the case of the Translation Studies programme in the School of Literature and Creative Writing, part of a candidate's thesis may be a translation of high standard by the candidate, written specifically for the degree.
+5.5 In the case of the Translation Studies programme in the School of Literature, Drama and Creative Writing, part of a candidate's thesis may be a translation of high standard by the candidate, written specifically for the degree.
 In this case the remaining part of the thesis shall be a substantial commentary.
 In the commentary and in the examination the candidate is required to show a critical understanding of translation theory and its link to practice, and of its written relationship with the submitted translation.
 The proportion between the parts will normally be 60% for the translation and 40% for the commentary.